Canada's Wonderland: Major attractions by year

+Attendance

 Logos

 The park, from its opening in 1981, was known as Canada's Wonderland.
 In 1994, when Paramount Pictures (later Viacom) purchased the property, the name of the park changed to include the word Paramount, a practice Paramount Parks implemented with all of its parks in 1993.
 Prior to that, none of the Paramount-owned parks included Paramount in the name.

 In 2003, Viacom updated the logo of Paramount Parks, and all its theme parks, including Wonderland, to include an updated Paramount logo, even though the logo for Paramount Pictures, the film studio, remained unchanged.

 In 2006, CBS Corporation (split from Viacom in 2005) sold all of its theme park properties to Cedar Fair, which in turn, dropped the Paramount prefixes from all five parks (and thus reverted to their original names), and adopted a Cedar Fair logo and typeface.
+The logo and typeface have been retained even after Cedar Fair merged with Six Flags in 2024.

+In popular culture

+The park was the location used in The Littlest Hobo episode "Forget Me Not" aired 4 March 1982.